tanakai0/PythonDevPractice/README.md

 - Mypy does not check .ipynb files.
 It is neither to check them during pre-commit.
 - Initially, I thought using a /src/packagename structure would allow for mimicking the production package environment by using pip install -e or rye add packagename --path ./src/packagename.
 However, VSCode unexpectedly adds src/ to the PYTHONPATH, which results in direct references to src/packagename.
 Consequently, I decided to place the package directly under the project root at /packagename.
 - Be aware that README.md uses trailing whitespace for line breaks.
 Depending on the editor settings, these trailing spaces might be automatically removed.
-- When mounting local folders in a Docker container, mounts may be necessary depending on the local OS.
-You can use: "mounts": [{"source": "${localEnv:HOME}/.config/git", "target": "/home/vscode/.config/git", "type": "bind"}] onn Unix-like systems, and "mounts": ["type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock"] on Windows.
 - When using Docker containers on a Windows system, be aware that the contents of the .venv directory may change.
 So use ```>>> rye sync``` first in each environment.